 Push the Bubbly Boat out in Style

-Rather than opting for a Chablis 1er cru we have chosen a single vineyard Chardonnay from a biodynamic vineyard in Oregon called Johan.
-The persistence on the palate is fantastic.
+Biodynamically certified, a full-bodied and round wine once the tannins of the oak melts.
+Notes of honey, hazelnut, evolving towards butter.
+A fabulous natural (but classic) Chardonnay from Southern-Burgundy.
 Graf (meaning) Count is a prince amongst Sauvignons and one of the greatest versions of this grape we have ever tasted.
 These are both living wines, which means that they will develop in the glass, so if you are serving your guests vino in plastic beakers… maybe not!

 Just because it’s pink doesn’t mean it's vapid.
 Maybe the one wine to please everyone would be a cracking Provençale rose.
 It’s dry, it’s refreshing, it’s pretty to look at and it accompanies just about everything from vegetables, to fish to light meats.